-For more information about family leaders and Health Reform, check out this report.
+For more information about the role and responsibilities of Family Delegates, check out this fact sheet.

 In collaboration with AMCHP’s Family LEAD Committee, we are excited to announce the publication of our new Family Delegate Guide (Guide)!
 The Guide will be a wonderful resource for both family leaders and state/territory Directors.
 It offers a comprehensive look at the Family Delegate role and provides information from what the Family Delegate role may look like, to training, to supports and services – and everything in between.
 This Guide will not only offer valuable information to support current Family Delegates, but will also provide those who do not currently have a Family Delegate with strategies to recruit one.

 AMCHP believes that leaders can be developed by enhancing one’s natural ability with learned skill development through formal and informal learning opportunities, experience, dialogue, role modeling, feedback, mentoring, coaching, and more.
 For over 20 years AMCHP has had leadership development programs for Families, MCH, Title V and CYSHCN Directors.